Frequently Asked Questions

 6. How often should I come for lessons?

 Once a week would be a good maintenance on top of your regular practice on your own.
-If you need more help, you can come 2x a week.
+If you need more help, you can come 2x a week or increase the class duration time per session.

 7. Does my age matter?

 Anyone can pick up singing, whether you are young or old!
 You only need to be old enough to concentrate and follow directions.
-If you plan to send your child for lessons, he/she has to be minimum 4 years of age.
+If you plan to send your child for lessons, he/she has to be minimum 4 years of age and must be able to take instructions well.

 8. How can I book for a class?